jailop/ndarray-c/README.md

 ## Design Considerations

 - The priority is a clean and simple API over performance
+- The scope is array management.
+It is not planned to extend this library to support other features, like machine learning routines.
 - Provides helper macros for list manipulation to express dimensions, positions, axes, and many ndarrays.
 - Uses assertions for runtime checks; can be disabled with `NDEBUG`